 Beware that this form of testing can also coincide with your own boundaries.
 Frequently mistaking ‘no’ for ‘maybe’, pushing you until you tire of their voice and eventually wave that white-flagged ‘yes’ just shows your partner doesn’t respect you and always puts their own preferences before yours.

 Not doting on their appearance or achievements 24 hours a day, including at social gatherings, will instantly put you in your other half’s bad books.
-Lashing out is a narcissistic tendency which occurs when, on the rare occasion, a narcissist shows generosity or compassion, the feeling isn’t reciprocated.
-Introverted narcissists take any hint of criticism, even if it’s just a difference of opinion, extremely personal and will quickly become defensive.
+Lashing out is a narcissistic tendency that occurs when, on a rare occasion, a narcissist shows generosity or compassion, the feeling isn’t reciprocated.
+Introverted narcissists take any hint of criticism, even if it’s just a difference of opinion, extremely personal, and will quickly become defensive.
 The fact that they feel a constant need to be praised and loved points the finger towards their underlying insecurity, for which their narcissism is actually a grand facade.

 5. Chronic manipulation

 Evidenced by ‘downplaying your achievements’ previously mentioned, intrinsic manipulative tactics are what set narcissists apart from quite pleasant human beings.
-This is most commonly displayed in the form of ‘gaslighting’; a psychological phenomenon whereby a narcissist will lead their victim to doubt their own memories or judgements and lose their sense of perception.
-An incessant stream of lies from the gaslighter and constant comments like ‘are you sure?’,’that’s not what happened’ and ‘you’re so jealous!’ both undermine the gaslightee’s feelings, thoughts and factual accuracy.
-If you are constantly second-guessing yourself or apologising to your partner, you may have fallen victim to this covert narcissistic habit.
+This is most commonly displayed in the form of ‘gaslighting’; a psychological phenomenon whereby a narcissist will lead their victim to doubt their own memories or judgments and lose their sense of perception.
+An incessant stream of lies from the gaslighter and constant comments like ‘are you sure?’, ’that’s not what happened’ and ‘you’re so jealous!’ both undermine the gaslighter’s feelings, thoughts, and factual accuracy.
+If you are constantly second-guessing yourself or apologizing to your partner, you may have fallen victim to this covert narcissistic habit.

 Narcissistic personality disorder is a recognised mental health condition, however this doesn’t warrant a free pass to commit emotional abuse.
 The origins of NPD are still not and probably never will be clear.
 Some argue this outward display of arrogance conceals deep-seated insecurity and low self-esteem, others link narcissists’ behaviour to being over-praised as a child, enabling them to create an unhealthy sense of ranking and superiority in their minds.